rafahoro1/waitr_be/README.md

  - **./data**: contains the DB related files.
 Including mongoose's schema definitions.
  - **./handlers**: contains the resource handlers.
 Ie the methods that will be finally called by a connecting client
  - **./server.js**: The main script.
 Starts a server to listen on port 8000, and using Swaggerize and Restify, redirects any connection to the right Handler
+ - **./config/swagger.yaml** the swagger spec file provided for the challenge (with some typos fixes)

 ## ToDo
  As usual, there are many improvements for this implementation that were left of.